DocMarty84/atom-odoo-snippets/README.md

 # atom-odoo-snippets

 Add snippets for the Odoo software development to the Atom editor.
 Snippets are provided for Python and XML sources.
-All snippets start with prefix 'oo_'.
+All snippets start with prefix 'odoo_'.

 Python snippets:
 - Create new Odoo object